-Article 59: Outsourcing
+Article 58: Outsourcing

-- a) A capital market institution may delegate specific compliance or other functions to an external party, provided that appropriate safeguards are put in place, including: - an assessment of whether the delegate is suitable to carry out the delegated function or task, taking into account the degree of responsibility involved; - clear documentation of the extent and limits of any delegation and information confidentiality standards; - 3) suitable arrangements to supervise the delegation, and to monitor the discharge of the delegate's functions or tasks and ensuring its continuity, including granting the capital market institution the right to ensure the delegate's ability to continue carrying out the delegated functions or tasks, and to oblige the delegate to provide any information it requests regarding the delegated functions or tasks within a period not exceeding ten days from the date of the request; and - 4) appropriate remedial action if any concern arises about the performance of the delegate's functions or tasks. - b) A capital market institution must exercise due diligence in the selection of an external party to perform specific functions. - c) The outsourcing of any function by the capital market institution will not derogate from the capital market institution's, compliance officer's or the compliance committee's regulatory obligations.

-d) The delegated to carry out any securities business must be a capital market institution authorised to carry out the delegated securities business.
+- a) A capital market institution may delegate specific compliance or other functions to an external party, provided that appropriate safeguards are put in place, including: - an assessment of whether the delegate is suitable to carry out the delegated function or task, taking into account the degree of responsibility involved; - 2) clear documentation of the extent and limits of any delegation and information confidentiality standards; - 3) suitable arrangements to supervise the delegation, and to monitor the discharge of the delegate's functions or tasks and ensuring its continuity, including granting the capital market institution the right to ensure the delegate's ability to continue carrying out the delegated functions or tasks, and to oblige the delegate to provide any information it requests regarding the delegated functions or tasks within a period not exceeding ten days from the date of the request; and - 4) appropriate remedial action if any concern arises about the performance of the delegate's functions or tasks. - b) A capital market institution must exercise due diligence in the selection of an external party to perform specific functions. - c) The outsourcing of any function by the capital market institution will not derogate from the capital market institution's, compliance officer's or the compliance committee's regulatory obligations. - d) The delegated to carry out any securities business must be a capital market institution authorised to carry out the delegated securities business. and may delegate an external entity to carry out any securities business outside the Kingdom, provided that the delegated entity is licensed by a regulatory authority in accordance with standards and regulatory requirements at least equivalent to those applied by the Authority.

-Article 60: Audit Committee
+Article 59: Audit Committee